 George, 12, would sleep all the time.
 He would sleep in the car on the way to school.
 He would take cat naps during class then wake up and continue his work.

 Sleep disorders are common in children and often are under diagnosed.
 According to the National Sleep Foundation, nearly 70 percent of children 10 and under experience some type of sleep problem.
 Children who have sleep disorders wake up often in the night, which can negatively affect a child’s behavior and learning.
-The Stramski Children’s Developmental Center at Miller Children’s Hospital has one of the only accredited children’s sleep disorders programs in Southern California.
+The Stramski Children’s Developmental Center at Miller Children’s has one of the only accredited children’s sleep disorders programs in Southern California.

 The Sleep Disorders care team provides a comprehensive approach to helping children with various sleep disorders such as behavioral sleep disorders, including sleep-onset association disorders and problems with limit-setting, rhythm disorders, including delayed sleep phase syndrome, sleep apnea and narcolepsy; and parasomnia, including night terrors, sleepwalking or bed wetting.
 The Sleep Disorders care team works closely with specialists to evaluate sleep patterns and make recommendations and make sleep disorder diagnosis in children.